PangJiutian/Generating-Time-Shifted-Seismic-Data/README.md

 To develop a neural network capable of learning the mapping from misaligned seismic traces to accurate time-shift corrections, enabling better well-to-seismic integration in real-world applications.

+## How to Contribute

+If you find this project useful, please give it a star!
+Your support is greatly appreciated and helps others discover the project.